nestorrente/erdiagram/docs/Database_model.md

 _Note: defining the name of any other kind of relationship (one-to-one, one-to-many, or many-to-one) does not affect the database model._

+#### usePluralTableNames config option

+It's possible to configure _ERDiagram_ for using plural table names, so the entity `User` will be modeled by creating a `Users` table.
+However, if you have specified the relationship's name explicitly, it will be used without applying any transformation, so you have to specify it in plural if you what that behavior.

+The reason for this is that there are some scenarios where the pluralization of the relationship's name can lead to unexpected behaviors.
+For example, the default name of a table representing the relationship between `Users` and `Roles` tables should be `UsersRoles`.
+However. if you specify the relationship's name as `UserAndRole`, it will be pluralized to `UserAndRoles` instead of `UsersAndRoles`.
+To prevent this, _ERDiagram_ will use explicit relationship names without applying any transformation, so you can manually pluralize them in the right way.

 ### Directions